 - Account Holders of organizations based in China mainland.

 - Developers based in the United States or China mainland who wish to accept the transfer of the Account Holder role.

 To verify using a method other than the Apple Developer app, contact support.

-Our identity verification process for organizations includes several components, including but not limited to a D‑U‑N‑S Number and binding authority check when enrolling as an organization.
-You will be asked for the D‑U‑N‑S Number associated with your legal entity and, if you are not the owner/founder, you must provide a reference who can confirm that you have the legal authority to enroll the organization and to bind it to legal agreements.
+Our identity verification process for organizations enrolling in the Apple Developer Program includes several components, including but not limited to a D‑U‑N‑S Number and binding authority check.
+You'll be asked for the D‑U‑N‑S Number associated with your legal entity and, if you're not the owner/founder, you must provide a reference who can confirm that you have the legal authority to enroll the organization and to bind it to legal agreements.

 The Apple Developer Enterprise Program and the iOS Developer University Program each require separate identity verification.
 To enroll, you’ll need to set up a new Apple ID that is not associated with an Apple Developer Program membership.